vaniiiii/hAUTH/README.md

 ### Overview

 The Python implementation demonstrates how to integrate AI agents with the Guardian system.
+The AI agent runs inside a Trusted Execution Environment (TEE) powered by Phala Network, ensuring secure and verifiable execution of the agent's operations.
+This implementation leverages Phala's TEE infrastructure to guarantee that the AI agent's operations are tamper-proof and its credentials remain secure from external access.

 ![AI Agent Interface](ai_agent.png)